Office: Campus Boekentoren, Blandijn, 4th floor, room 015.

 Research profile

-I am a Professor of Gender Studies at Ghent University (Belgium), where I founded the Centre for Research on Culture and Gender (CRCG).
-In 2014, I co-founded and served as the inaugural director of the inter-university Master's programme in Gender and Diversity Studies in Flanders.
+Dr. Chia Longman is Professor of Gender Studies at Ghent University (Belgium), where she founded the Centre for Research on Culture and Gender (CRCG), and In 2014 co-founded and served as the inaugural director of the inter-university Master's programme in Gender and Diversity Studies in Flanders.

-My primary research interest lies in qualitative studies of culture, religion, and spirituality.
-My earlier PhD and postdoctoral work focused on the agentic potential of traditionalist religion, with particular attention to women's agency in minority communities in Western Europe.
+Her primary research interest lies in qualitative studies of culture, religion, and spirituality.
+Her earlier PhD and postdoctoral work focused on the agentic potential of traditionalist religion, with particular attention to women's agency in minority communities in Western Europe.
 This included research on Haredi and Orthodox Jewish women, as well as pro-hijab activism among Muslim women.

-Subsequently, I conducted fieldwork on spiritual well-being and self-care practices in women’s circles and festivals, exploring these grassroots spaces as post-secular sites of healing and feminist affect.
+Subsequently, Dr. Longman conducted fieldwork on spiritual well-being and self-care practices in women’s circles and festivals, exploring these grassroots spaces as post-secular sites of healing and feminist affect.

-I am currently developing research on healing and resilience in the context of post-separation abuse, and I am also interested in the experiences of solo mothering within academia.
+She is developing research on healing and resilience in the context of post-separation abuse, and the experiences of solo mothering within academia.

-In my teaching, which includes courses in feminist anthropology, I am exploring contemplative and creative pedagogical approaches—such as autoethnography—grounded in feminist and decolonial pedagogy.
+In her teaching, which includes courses in feminist anthropology, Longman is exploring contemplative and creative pedagogical approaches—such as autoethnography—grounded in feminist and decolonial pedagogy.

 Biography